expo/expo/docs/pages/versions/unversioned/sdk/auth-session.md

 ## Providers

 AuthSession has built-in support for some popular providers to make usage as easy as possible.
-These allow you to skip repetitive things like defining endpoints and abstract common features like `language` and `selectAccount`.
+These allow you to skip repetitive things like defining endpoints and abstract common features like `language`.

 ### Google